SirWumpus/Ladder/README.md

 Game Play Instructions
 ----------------------

-You control the lad by using the arrow keys, jumping with the space-bar, and stop by pressing any other key.
+You control the lad by using the arrow or WASD keys, jumping with the space-bar, and stop by pressing any other key.
 But beware of the falling rocks called Der Rocks.
 You can find and grasp the treasures (shown as $) and gold statues (shown as &) before the bonus time runs out.
 You will receive the bonus time points that are left when you have finished the level.
 A new lad will be awarded for every 10,000 points.

 Remember, there is more than one way to skin a cat. (chum)